 A bond with a call provision is usually not in the interest of the bondholders.
-Though investors won’t lose the principal, they may lose on the interest.
+Though investors won’t lose the principal, they may lose interest.
 The presence of such a provision adds two risks for an investor.

 First is the reinvestment risk.
 When the overall interest rates drop, the issuer is more likely to exercise the call provision.
 So, when the issuer uses the option, it leaves investors with cash.
 The investor needs to reinvest this cash in a low-interest-rate environment.

 The other risk is that a call provision limits the potential price appreciation of the bond.
-In the falling interest rate scenario, the callable bonds may not get the type of appreciation it would have reached otherwise.
+In the falling interest rate scenario, the callable bonds may not get the type of appreciation they would have reached otherwise.
 As any appreciation in such a situation would remain maximum up to its call price.
 So, we can say that a real yield of such a bond is generally less than its yield to maturity.

 Why Invest in Callable Bonds?